matteocamilli/bma-package/README.md

 "Taming Model Uncertainty in Self-adaptive Systems Using Bayesian Model Averaging"

-submitted for publication to the 17th Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS 2022).
+submitted to the 17th Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS 2022).

 Authors:
 - Matteo Camilli, Free University of Bozen-Bolzano, Italy